AndreiRoibu/Data-Structures-and-Algorithms/arrays-and-strings/README.md

 A prefix sum is a great tool whenever a problem involves sums of a subarray.
 It only costs O(n) to build but allows all future subarray queries to be O(1), so it can usually improve an algorithm's time complexity by a factor of O(n), where n is the length of the array.
 Let's look at some examples.

-Example 1: Example 1: Given an integer array nums, an array queries where queries[i] = [x, y] and an integer limit, return a boolean array that represents the answer to each query.
+Example 1: Given an integer array nums, an array queries where queries[i] = [x, y] and an integer limit, return a boolean array that represents the answer to each query.
 A query is true if the sum of the subarray from x to y is less than limit, or false otherwise.
 For example, given nums = [1, 6, 3, 2, 7, 2], queries = [[0, 3], [2, 5], [2, 4]], and limit = 13, the answer is [true, false, true].
 For each query, the subarray sums are [12, 14, 12].

 ```python
 def answer_queries(nums, queries, limit):